pantoniou/yamldt/README.md

 `yamldl` parses a device tree description (source) file in YAML format and outputs a (bit-exact if the -C option is used) device tree blob.

+# dts2yaml

+An automatic DTS to YAML conversion tool, that works on standard DTS files which use the preprocessor.
+Capable of detecting macro usage and advanced DTS concepts, like property/nodes deletes etc.

+Conversion is accurate as long as the source file still looks like a DTS source (i.e. not using extremely complex macros).

 ## Rationale

 A DT aware YAML schema is a good fit as a DTS syntax alternative.